MiroHel96/Cisco-Endpoint-Security-/module1-helenius-miro.md

 - Platform as a Service (Paas) - subscription based model provides a platform that allows developing, running and managing applications on the service's hardware.
 It is accessed via public cloud.

 - Infrastructure as a Service (IaaS) - subscription based model which provides virtual computing resources.
 Hardware, software servers, storage and other types of infrastructure components.

+Most common threaths to public cloud are the following:
+- Data breaches
+- Loss of theft of intellectual property
+- Compromised accounts and passwords
+- Social engineering attacsk (phissing etc)
+- Compliance violiation

 ## Threats to Applications
+Application domain includes critical systems, applications and data.
+These are eng email, security monitoring and database management.
+These are more frequently hosted from public cloud.

+Applications pose significant threats
+- Gaining unauthorized access to data centers, computers, wiring closets or systems
+- Downtime of servers during maintenance (Cloud provider hosting the services, company cannot use own backup server and so on.)
+- Network operatin system sofware vulnerabilities.
+- Data loss (third party affecting)
+- Vulnerabilities in client-server of web application development

 ## Threath Complexity